 All students receive an email account automatically.
 The account is accessible on or off campus through the university Web portal, MyIU at myiu.immaculata.edu.
-Username: firstinitiallastname (lowercase, no spaces, ex. kjohnson) Password: your birthdate in the format of mmddyy (ex.
-050587)
+Username: firstinitiallastname (lowercase, no spaces, ex. kjohnson)

 Students with a common name may have a numeral after their username (kjohnson2).
 If your birthdate was not given to us, your password is the last six digits of your student ID number.
-Your student e-mail address is firstinitiallastname@mail.immaculata.edu (ex. kjohnson@mail.immaculata.edu) For help with My IU, contact the Help Desk.
+Your student e-mail address is firstinitiallastname@mail.immaculata.edu (ex. kjohnson@mail.immaculata.edu) For help with My IU, contact the Help Desk at 484-323-3282.